How trust relationships work for forests in Active Directory

 The trust path is implemented by the Net Logon service using an authenticated remote procedure call (RPC) connection to the trusted domain authority.
 A secured channel also extends to other AD DS domains through interdomain trust relationships.
 This secured channel is used to obtain and verify security information, including security identifiers (SIDs) for users and groups.

-Azure AD DS only supports one-way transitive trusts where the managed domain will trust other domains, but no other directions or trust types are supported.
+Domain Services only supports one-way transitive trusts where the managed domain will trust other domains, but no other directions or trust types are supported.

 Trust relationship flows

 The flow of secured communications over trusts determines the elasticity of a trust.
 How you create or configure a trust determines how far the communication extends within or across forests.